All Episodes

 I handed over everything.

-Okay, you don't think that Adam Schiff gave my testimony to Mueller to make sure that there weren't any inconsistency or lies.
+Okay, you don't think that Adam Schiff gave my testimony to Mueller to make sure that there weren't any inconsistency or lies?

 Okay.

-Hillary Clinton, under subpoena, bleach bits destroys with actual hammers, not figuratively, but actually breaks blackberries with hammers to destroy the evidence.
+Hillary Clinton, under subpoena, bleach bits, destroys with actual hammers, not figuratively, but actually breaks Blackberries with hammers to destroy the evidence.

-And there's not even a question whether I mean this is insanity.
+And there's not even a question whether, I mean, this is insanity.

 Again, you said it right.

-This is banana republic stuff.
+This is Banana Republic stuff.

 The fact that it's going on in America and went on in this day and age is really scary.

-It's not shocking, it's scary.
+It's scary.

-All right, as we continue, Don Jr. is uh with us fired up today, as I think he rightly should be.
+All right, as we continue, Don Jr. is with us fired up today, as I think he rightly should be.

-I'm like, no, I'm not gonna be happy until we get it right, and that the media so corrupt that lied on a level we have never seen before in this country's history because of their psychotic rage of hating your father and family every second minute hour of every 24 hour day.
+And that the media, so corrupt, that lied on a level we have never seen before in this country's history because of their psychotic rage of hating your father and family every second minute hour of every 24-hour day.

-And then on the other side of it is they ignored what was a mountain of growing evidence that is incontrovertible that laid out the biggest abuse of power corruption scandal in history, and they stuck with the phony Russia story with no evidence ever that they had available to them, anonymous sourcing, repeating each other, one false report after another that went on for years lying to the American people.
+And then on the other side of it is they ignored what was a mountain of growing evidence that is incontrovertible that laid out the biggest abuse of power corruption scandal in history.

 You get the last minute.

-It's it's not about trying to be vengeful, it's not about anything.
+It's not about trying to be vengeful.

-But when you've gone through what we've gone through uh for the last two years, you want to make sure that the people that perpetrated this hoax are held accountable.
+But when you've gone through what we've gone through for the last two years, you want to make sure that the people that perpetrated this hoax are held accountable.

-This is not a one-way street on both sides.
+This is not a one-way street.

 So they go in, they do their best.